adamluckydo/ontology/2_Story/Story.md

 2020 arrived.
 I had landed a good software engineering job, and things were going pretty alright.
 I wasn't seeing my friends as often as I had in college, but at least I was seeing coworkers at the office and regulars at the gym.
 Then Covid hit.

 Suddenly, I was utterly isolated: Working from home, exercising alone at my apartment's gym, and filling in any free time with video games.
-Sensing the interpersonal void growing inside, I resorted to the dating apps.
-As usual, and without awareness of what I was doing, I applied my normal strategy: Be myself, but only on the condition that speaking honest feelings is not allowed.
-After about 6 months of continuous isolation and self-sabotage, I happened to flex my psoas (AKA the "fear" muscle) in a way it really didn't enjoy.
-Suddenly I couldn't feeling anything from sex.
+Sensing the interpersonal void growing inside, I resorted to "the apps" (dating).
+As usual, and without any awareness of what I was doing, I applied my normal strategy: Be myself, but only on the condition that speaking honest feelings was not allowed.

+On one fateful afternoon, after about 6 months of continuous isolation and self-sabotage, I happened to flex my psoas (AKA the "fear" muscle) in a way it really, _really_ didn't enjoy.
+Suddenly I had chronic back pain and couldn't feeling anything from sex.

 As any 20-something male would do, I tried to fix the problem by any means necessary: